Atarilab/ATARI_2DOF_Drawing_Bot/README.md

 ## Force reset
 In case the execution of the program code is causing problems because the serial connection to the robot isn't working, you can use `drawing_bot.hard_reset()` to reset the whole system and re-initialise the serial connection.\
-You can call this function before every program exection but forcing a reset will lead to the robot redoing it's zeroing and initialisation routine which can be annoying.
+You can call this function before every program execution but forcing a reset will lead to the robot redoing it's zeroing and initialisation routine which can be annoying.
 So it is recommended to only use this function if problems arrise.